Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Continuum physics, NHQM methods and rational approximations

-Existing NHQM methods~\cite{reinhardt1982complex, Moiseyev_2011} solve this problem by giving up $\matrixform{H}$'s Hermiticity so that the {\BCT}s and the problematic region of the rational approximation are moved away from the real axis.
+Existing NHQM methods, such as the complex scaling method~\cite{ReinhardtComlexScaling2007,reinhardt1982complex,afnan1991resonances,Moiseyev_2011,Myo:2014ypa}, solve this problem by giving up $\matrixform{H}$'s Hermiticity so that the {\BCT}s and the problematic region of the rational approximation are moved away from the real axis.
 As a result, $\matrixform{\resolventamp}$ can converge with finite $\RIR$ around the real energy region.
-Moreover, if the {\BCT} is moved further away enough that the resonance poles, which were on the second Riemann sheet\footnote{A second Riemann sheet is sometimes called as an unphysical sheet, which could lead to the wrong impression that it is not important.
-On the contrary, the function's behavior in that part of the complex plane is directly related to the function's behaviors relevant to observations. } when the {\BCT}s are defined as along the real axis, are now in the region enclosed by the old and new {\BCT}s, and become the poles on the 1st Riemann sheet.
+Moreover, if the \BCT is moved further away enough that the resonance poles, which were on the second Riemann sheet\footnote{A second Riemann sheet is sometimes called as an unphysical sheet, which could lead to the wrong impression that it is not important.
+On the contrary, the function's behavior in that part of the complex plane is directly related to the function's behaviors relevant to observations. } when the {\BCT}s are defined as along the real axis, are now in the region enclosed by the old and new {\BCT}s.
+I.e., these resonance poles become the poles on the 1st Riemann sheet.
 Therefore, the resonance poles can now be seen simultaneously in $\resolventamp$ with bound state poles.
 Eq.~\eqref{eq:resolventdef} then dictates that the resonances, as the bound state, are part of the $H$'s eigenstates.
-In addition, all the eigenstates, including the bound and resonance states and the so-called discretized continuum (DC) states that give rise to the discretized {\BCT} poles in $\resolventamp$, are integrable.
-Therefore, the NHQM methods enable us to compute the continuum physics from the bound-state-like calculations.
+In addition, all the eigenstates, including the bound and resonance states and the so-called discretized continuum (DC) states that give rise to the discretized \BCT poles in $\resolventamp$, are integrable.
+Therefore, the NHQM methods enable computing the continuum physics from the bound-state-like calculations.